J&J Snack Foods: 1990s

 In the early 1990s JJSF continued to further develop its soft pretzel line by introducing bite-sized snacks.
 Superpretzel Soft Pretzel Bites are introduced to food service arenas in 1990 and a partnership with Kraft helped add the cheese-filled soft pretzel brand, Superpretzel Softstix, to grocery store shelves in 1992.
-Additionally, JJSF renovated their Pennsauken, NJ soft pretzel facility into a 104,000-square foot distribution center in 1993.
+Additionally, JJSF renovated their Pennsauken, NJ soft pretzel facility into a 104,000-square foot distribution centre in 1993.
 The 1990s brought in another stretch of acquisitions for JJSF, further extending the company into new markets and developing its presence in its current markets.
 In 1994 the company acquired The Funnel Cake Factory making JJSF a dominant force in the fried desserts category.
 The frozen beverage category was further developed with the 1992 acquisition of Arctic Blast and 1995 acquisition of international rights for the Icee brand.
 The soft pretzel category grew with the 1994 acquisition of Bavarian Soft Pretzels, Inc., the 1996 acquisitions of Pretzel Gourmet Corp and Bakers Best Snack Food Corp., and the 1997 acquisition of Texas Twist Soft Pretzels.
 In an effort to extend its frozen novelty category JJSF acquired Mazzone Enterprises, Inc. in 1996 and Mama Tish's International Foods in 1997.
 The acquisitions of Mrs. Goodcookie in 1998 and Camden Creek Bakery in 1999 extended the company's presence in the baked goods category.

 Among these acquisitions, JJSF made its largest acquisition in 1998 of the National Icee Corp. through the Icee-USA subsidiary.
 At the time, National Icee Corp. had about $40 million in annual sales, distributing mainly to the Eastern USA.
 The acquisition significantly increased the JJSF frozen beverage category's success, and it continues to be its largest acquisition to date.
 A year later, JJSF established a long-term partnership with The Minute Maid Company.
 The partnership provides JJSF with exclusive rights to manufacture, sell, and distribute frozen juice products under the Minute Maid name.
 This partnership opened JJSF to the development of its frozen novelty category in frozen juice and soft frozen lemonades.